Padalingapraveen/phishing-mail-project/README.md

-📧 Phishing Email Detector
+# Phishing mail decetor

 A machine learning–based tool to detect phishing emails.
 Users can paste or upload email text, and the system will analyze it to determine whether the email is Safe or Phishing, along with a confidence score and risk gauge.

-🚀 Features
+🚀Features

 Detects Phishing vs Safe emails using ML.

 Supports pasting text or uploading .txt files.

 Shows confidence percentage and risk gauge meter.

 Lightweight, runs in a browser via Streamlit.

-🛠️ Tools & Libraries Used

-Python – Programming language

-Scikit-Learn – Machine learning model training

-Pandas – Data handling and preprocessing

-Joblib – Saving/loading ML models

-Streamlit – Web application framework

-Plotly – Visualizations (risk gauge)

-JSON – Label mapping storage

-📂 Project Structure
-phishing-email-detector/
-│── app_streamlit.py        # Streamlit web app
-│── model-training.ipynb    # Jupyter notebook (training)
-│── phishing_model.pkl      # Trained ML model
-│── vectorizer.pkl          # TF-IDF vectorizer
-│── label_encoder.pkl       # Label encoder
-│── human_label_map.json    # Human-readable label mapping
-│── requirements.txt        # Dependencies
-│── README.md               # Project documentation
+## Installation

-▶️ Run Locally
+Run Locally

 Clone the repository